-The current members of the Commission are Belize, Canada, China, Chinese Taipei, Colombia, Costa Rica, Ecuador, El Salvador, European Union, France, Guatemala, Japan, Kiribati, Mexico, Nicaragua, Panama, Peru, Republic of Korea, Spain, United States, Vanuatu, and Venezuela.
-The current

-Cooperating Non-Parties, Cooperating Fishing Entities and regional economic integration organizations are Bolivia and Cook Islands.
+The current members of the Commission are Belize, Canada, China, Chinese Taipei, Colombia, Costa Rica, Ecuador, El Salvador, European Union, France, Guatemala, Japan, Kiribati, Mexico, Nicaragua, Panama, Peru, Korea, United States, Vanuatu, and Venezuela.
+The current Cooperating Non-Parties, Cooperating Fishing Entities and regional economic integration organizations are Bolivia, Honduras, Indonesia, and Liberia.

 As a Contracting Party to the Convention and a member of the Commission, the United States is obligated to implement the decisions of the IATTC in a legally binding manner.
 The Tuna Conventions Act authorizes the Secretary of Commerce, in consultation with the Secretary of State and the Secretary of the Department in which the United States Coast Guard is operating (currently the Department of Homeland Security), to promulgate such regulations as may be necessary to carry out the obligations of the United States under the Convention, including the decisions of the IATTC.
 The authority to promulgate regulations has been delegated to NMFS.
+When promulgating PBF conservation and management measures through U.S. regulatory procedures and in accordance with other U.S. laws, NMFS will notify the public of its intent to implement the measures and monitor PBF catch by U.S. vessels fishing in the Convention Area.